-Bluestack, the popular application environment emulator, has launched new application player for Apple Mac users which will allow users to run Android applications on their Apple computers and notebooks.
+Bluestack, the popular application environment emulator, has launched new application player for Apple Mac users which will allow users to run applications on their Apple computers and notebooks.

 Bluestack already has a Windows version of the application that allows windows users to run various Android based applications on their Windows operating system running computers.

-The new App is currently in the alpha(testing) phase, and allows users to run Android apps meant for smartphones and tablets to also run on Apple Mac platform.
+The new is currently in the alpha(testing) phase, and allows users to run Android apps meant for smartphones and tablets to also run on Apple Mac platform.

 The app is little more than mere emulation environment for computers.
 This app player enables a full-screen and fast playback of Android apps and with the use of cloud connect users can also share the data between Android devices and other computers with ease.